wolvi-lataniere/morpheus-serial/doc/blog.md

 ## Results

-In order to qualify the consumption improvement on this system, we did some measurements on a standard _Inkyshot_ project[^Inkyshot], and on an _Morpheus_ modified one [^Modified inkyshot].
+In order to qualify the consumption improvement on this system, we did some measurements on a standard _Inkyshot_ project, and on an _Morpheus_ modified one.

 ### Measurement method

 In order to measure the power consumption, we hooked a 0.47Ohms resistor in series with the 12V power supply, we then measured the drop voltage across that resistor during operation.
 The tested hardware is:
-- A Raspberry Pi Pico running [Morpheus Firmware] v0.1.0,
+- A Raspberry Pi Pico running [Morpheus Firmware](#resources) v0.1.0,
 - A Raspberry Pi 3 B+ running the project,
 - A Waveshare 2.13" EInk display Pi Hat,
 - A controlled and un-controlled (for the Pico) 5V power supply composed of 2 independent _Weewooday-5825_ modules.